metalsoft-io/metalcloud-sdk-go/docs/Endpoint.md

 ### NewEndpoint

-`func NewEndpoint(siteId float32, name string, revision string, createdTimestamp time.Time, updatedTimestamp time.Time, id string, ) *Endpoint`
+`func NewEndpoint(siteId float32, name string, label string, revision string, createdTimestamp time.Time, updatedTimestamp time.Time, id string, ) *Endpoint`

 NewEndpoint instantiates a new Endpoint object
 This constructor will assign default values to properties that have it defined,